 One of the most common things people say they want when it comes to sexuality is to release the shame and guilt they carry about it.
+In this article I will be sharing to you how shame impacts sex and sexuality.

 Most people are walking around with hidden shame about sex, their bodies, pleasure, their desires, or their attractions and kinks.
 Somewhere in the complex nexus of sexuality lies a hidden shame they are afraid to talk about or share, which weighs them down and keeps them feeling less than whole or free.